 Horseshoe Bend, located just 7 miles up river from the actual beginning of Grand Canyon National Park, is fast becoming a MUST VISIT location.
 The intimate canyon feeling you gain while having your picture taken in front of the Colorado River can't be beat!
 An under appreciated attraction on the East end of the Grand Canyon is the Little Colorado River Tribal Park on the Navajo Nation.
 The view down into the Little Colorado River from the main parking lot is one you will never forget.

 Horseshoe Bend Arizona This bend in the Colorado River is getting plenty of attention from those looking for the Grand Canyon.
 It is located approximately 140 miles from both the South Rim and the North Rim of the Grand Canyon - but only 5 miles from the beginning of Grand Canyon National Park.
-You can experience Horseshoe Bend when traveling from Rim to Rim via Highway 89/89A by simply taking a short 18 mile excursion towards Page, Arizona.
-One of the Southwest's "small wonders" near the beginning of Grand Canyon National Park It is about a 3/4 mile walk out to the edge overlooking … [Read more...]
+You can experience Horseshoe Bend when traveling from Rim to Rim via Highway 89/89A by simply taking a short 18 mile up to Page, Arizona.
+One of the Southwest's "small wonders" near the beginning of Grand Canyon National Park It is about a 3/4 mile walk out to the edge overlooking Horseshoe … [Read more...]

 The Cameron Trading Post One thing you’ve probably discovered about the Grand Canyon is that there’s no quick way to get across it – you’ve got to drivearound it!
 That very fact no doubt perturbed would-be travelers, settlers and entrepreneurs back in the early 1900’s, when a trip to the Grand Canyon was a bone-jarring stagecoach journey that took days instead of hours.
 Back then, folks were also starting to realize that there were more riches to be found in tourism than in mining, so in 1911, a modest suspension bridge was constructed across the Little Colorado River Gorge at a lonely … [Read more...]